Efficient Concentration with Gaussian Approximation: Computational Refinement with Wasserstein Approximation

-While the $n$ dependence of \cref{wass-efficiency-example} is no better than that established for \cref{efficient-zero-tail}, the $u$ dependence is improved, yielding tighter bounds for larger deviations $u$.
-Hence, for practical use, we recommend pairing the zero-bias and Wasserstein inequalities as in \cref{aux_tail_bounds} to simultaneously inherit the benefits of each efficient bound.
+While the $n$ dependence of \cref{wass-efficiency-example} is no better than that established for \cref{efficient-zero-tail}, the $u$ dependence is improved, yielding tighter bounds for larger deviations $u$ and a relative error bound \cref{eq:rel-error-final} in the spirit of classical \Cramer-type inequalities.
+For practical applications, the Wasserstein tail bound of \cref{cpt_concentration} is substantially tighter than \cref{wass-efficiency-example}, applies to the full range of $u \geq 0$, and still admits a straightforward implementation.\cref{github} Hence, for practical use, we recommend pairing the zero-bias and Wasserstein inequalities as in \cref{aux_tail_bounds} to simultaneously inherit the benefits of each efficient bound.

-Moreover, to obtain efficient, computable quantile bounds, we recommend simply inverting the tail bounds of \cref{cpt_concentration,aux_tail_bounds}.
+In addition, to obtain efficient, computable quantile bounds, we recommend simply inverting the tail bounds of \cref{cpt_concentration,aux_tail_bounds}.
 Our next result, also proved in \cref{last_night}, makes this precise.